Apple Macbook Pro with Retina display

 What’s more, since the ‘click’ is generated via haptic feedback rather than physical movement, it’s possible to adjust the click pressure required between light, medium and firm.
-We preferred the firm setting, which meant we never found ourselves activating it too easily, or by mistake.
+I preferred the firm setting, which meant I never found myself activating it too easily, or by mistake.

 It may not sound like hi-tech stuff, but it works well.
 Force-Clicking on a file brings up a preview in an instant, a trick that’s incredibly handy when sifting through large audio, video or photo libraries.
 Force Click also works in Safari, where clicking a hyperlink brings up the linked web page in a preview window.
 Do the same with a word or selected text on a web page and a balloon notification pops up with relevant Dictionary, Thesaurus and Wikipedia entries.

-Apple’s marketing material offers the example of the touchpad vibrating while aligning annotations on a PDF, but we can imagine the same concept working just as well for aligning audio, video or layers in a Photoshop project.
-It’s a subtle upgrade, but once third-party app developers take advantage of the potential of the Force Touch pad’s features, we can see it coming into its own – it may even be enough to stop us reaching for the USB mouse every time we crave pinpoint control in Photoshop or Logic Pro X. We’ll just have to wait and see.
+Apple’s marketing material offers the example of the touchpad vibrating while aligning annotations on a PDF, but I can imagine the same concept working just as well for aligning audio, video or layers in a Photoshop project.
+It’s a subtle upgrade, but once third-party app developers take advantage of the potential of the Force Touch pad’s features, I can see it coming into its own.
+Even taken as a plain old touchpad, it's just that much better than most of its rivals – it's unlikely you'll ever find yourself reaching for a USB mouse.

-Apple 13-inch MacBook Pro with Retina display (2015) review: performance and battery life
+Apple 13-inch MacBook Pro with Retina display (2015): Performance and battery life

 If that’s not potent enough, it’s possible to move up to a 2.9GHz Core i5 for £80, and a 3.1GHz Core i7 for £250, while upping the storage to 256GB adds a further £200 to the cost.
 If you want a fully stacked model with a Core i7, 16GB of RAM and a 1TB SSD, you’ll need to find a spare £2,129.

 If you’re expecting a significant performance bump over the Haswell generation then you’ll be disappointed.
-We didn’t notice any significant improvement in our benchmarks.
-In our Real World Benchmarks, the 2015 model achieved an overall score of 0.75, a whisker behind the previous year’s Core i5 model, which scored 0.76.
+There's no significant improvement in our benchmarks.
+In our standard benchmark suite, the 2015 model achieved an overall score of 0.75, a whisker behind the previous year’s Core i5 model, which scored 0.76.
 Graphics performance was nigh-on identical, with an average frame rate of 34fps in our Crysis benchmark run at 1,600 x 900 and Medium detail settings, putting it on a level-pegging with the previous generation.

-Even the entry-level model we had for testing felt astonishingly nippy, something we put down to the PCI Express SSD.
+Even the entry-level model Apple sent for testing felt astonishingly nippy, something that you can put down to the PCI Express SSD.
 In the AS SSD benchmark, our review unit’s 128GB drive soared past last year’s model with sequential read and write speeds of 1,299MB/sec and 625MB/sec respectively.
 By comparison, last year’s model achieved read and write speeds of 723MB/sec and 616MB/sec.
 In fact, the only disappointment is in the 4K file performance, where the Apple drive recorded read and write speeds of 21MB/sec and 27MB/sec, which is a fair way behind the best SSDs.

 Battery life is one area where the MacBook Pro of 2015 smashes past the Haswell generation.
 The more efficient CPU and Iris Graphics 6100 GPU made a huge difference in our light-use battery test, where the MacBook lasted for 16hrs 42mins – more than five hours longer than the Haswell-equipped model.
 Admittedly, that’s with the screen dimmed to 75cd/m2 and Wi-Fi turned off, but it bodes well for battery life in more strenuous conditions.